learn-co-curriculum/dsc-z-score-p-value/README.md

 ## Objectives

 You will be able to:

-* Differentiate between statistical distributions as populations or samples
+* Compare and contrast a population and a sample
-* Understand the types of statistical testing approaches
+* Explain what is meant by a "representative" sample
-* Understand the $z$-table and use SciPy to get $z$-probabilities
+* Use the z-table and `scipy` methods to acquire the p value for a given z-score
-* Set up null and alternative hypotheses for statistical significance testing
+* Define what null and alternative hypotheses mean and when they are used
-* Understand and explain the role of p-values, and significance threshold towards statistical significance
+* Define the significance threshold and its relation to p-value

 ## Statistical significance